-$$\left\| \boldsymbol{u} - \boldsymbol{u}^{h} \right\|{L^{\infty}(0,T;L^{2}(\Omega))} \le Ch^{k+1/2},\tag{16}$$
+$$\|\boldsymbol{u} - \boldsymbol{u}^{h}\|{L^{\infty}(0,T;L^{2}(\Omega))} \le Ch^{k+1/2},$$ (15)

-▶ It is open whether optimal and semi-robust $L^{\infty}(0,T;L^{2}(\Omega)^{d})$ error bounds for the velocity can be proved for some method.
+It is open whether optimal L[∞](0, T; L2(Ω)^d) error bounds for the velocity can be proved for some method.

-Pressure-robust discretizations for the Stokes equations, which are not weakly divergence-free, need only a modification of the discrete right-hand side, compare Section 3.1.
+Pressure-robust discretizations for the Stokes equations need only a modification of the discrete righthand side, compare Section 3.1.
 However, the development of pressure-robust schemes for the incompressible Navier-Stokes equations requires additional modifications of the discretization of the temporal derivative and of the discrete nonlinear convective term, thus leading also to modifications of the matrix.
-There are already proposals on how to perform such modifications in practice, e.g., in [37,117].
-Finite element analysis can be found so far for the steady-state Navier-Stokes equations and the rotational form of the convective term (12) in [117].
+There are already proposals on how to perform such modifications in practice, e.g., in [26, 97].
+Finite element analysis can be found so far for the steady-state Navier-Stokes equations and the rotational form of the convective term (12) in [97].

-▶ The finite element analysis of not weakly divergence-free pressure-robust discretizations for the time-dependent Navier-Stokes equations has still to be developed.
+► The finite element analysis of pressure-robust discretizations for the time-dependent Navier- Stokes equations has still to be developed.

 Since the behavior of turbulent flows is in some sense chaotic, the computation of a certain local quantity in time and space is usually not meaningful in applications.
 Hence, for turbulent flows, one is usually interested in temporal or spatio-temporal averages of quantities.
 So far, there are only very initial attempts to derive error estimates for such averaged quantities.
-In [97], few results for time-averaged errors in standard norms are presented.
-An a posteriori error estimator and an adaptive algorithm for time-averaged functionals of interest for (flow) problems with periodic or quasi-periodic behavior are proposed in [34].
-In [47], an error estimate for a time-averaged pressure computed with a CIP stabilization of the transient Oseen equations is derived.
+In [79], few results for time-averaged errors in standard norms are presented.
+An a posteriori error estimator and an adaptive algorithm for time-averaged functionals of interest for (flow) problems with periodic or quasi-periodic behavior are proposed in [24].
+In [33], an error estimate for a time-averaged pressure computed with a CIP stabilization of the transient Oseen equations is derived.

-▶ The numerical analysis for temporal or spatio-temporal averages of errors and quantities of interest has to be developed further.
+► The numerical analysis for temporal or spatio-temporal averages of errors and quantities of interest has to be developed further.